U.S. Army Corps of Engineers

 Camping: Camping is not allowed within the hunting areas or at access points.
 Camping is available only in designated campsites at public parks at Benbrook Lake.

 Reporting: Each permitted hunter must complete and return a hunter activity survey, within 1 week of the end of their winning hunt date, to the Benbrook Lake project office.
 This survey will be used to compile harvest data.
 A hunter success report will be available at the Benbrook Lake office and online.
 Pictures of game killed are encouraged to be submitted for posting on the hunter success report and online.
-Failure to complete a hunter activity survey will be grounds for denial of future permits.

 Violations: Violators of any of these provisions are subject to a fine and/or loss of hunting privileges.
 By accepting a hunter registration card, hunters agree that they have been furnished a copy of and understand this policy and agree to comply with it and all applicable state hunting laws.
 All hunters are asked not to litter the hunting area.